jjclark1982/calc/README.md

 If you have a question, please contact the instructor as soon as possible.
 Please do not send email in HTML format or with attachments.
 They will not be read or opened.
 Only emails sent in plain text format will be read.
 Emails without subject lines will be automatically deleted by the junk mail filters I have in place.

-If the answer to your questions can be found directly in any of the following
+If the answer to your questions can be found directly in any of the following:

 - subject outline
 - task specification
 - UTS Online discussion board

 You will be directed to these locations rather than given a direct answer.